-This report highlights that Australia remains a highly cohesive society, yet there are areas of concern.8
+This report highlights that Australia remains a highly cohesive society, yet there are areas of concern. $^{\rm viii}$

-- Australia ranks first within Organisation for Economic Cooperation and Development (OECD) nations with populations over 10 million for ethnic diversity at an estimated 27%. - A proportion (25%) of respondents reported being negative towards Muslims. - 18% of respondents reported experiences of discrimination.
-This remains close to the highest levels recorded. - A majority of respondents (85%) agreed that multiculturalism has been good for Australia.
+- Australia ranks first within OECD nations with populations over 10 million for ethnic diversity at an estimated 27%. - A proportion (25%) of respondents reported being negative towards Muslims.

+- 18% of respondents reported experiences of discrimination, this remains close to the highest levels recorded. - A majority of respondents (85%) agreed that multiculturalism has been good for Australia.